Fabulani/parse-identify/README.md

 dpkg -i ParseIdentify-2.0-Linux.deb
 ```

+Alternatively, a binary for Linux and an executable for Windows are also available.
+These can be useful for quick use and testing.

 ## Usage

 `ParseIdentify` expects a single command line argument: the path to the binary file containing the `ATA IDENTIFY` response.
 See the [Data](#data) section for more details regarding the expected data structure.